Overview Next training

 Target group

-The focus is on the DPOs, the data protection advisers and the other data subjects (e.g. competent magistrates and DNA labs) in the data flow of DNA testing in criminal matters.
-In addition, other DPOs or data protection advisers are welcome to gain more insight into the processing of special categories of personal data (GDPR, Art.
+The focus is on the DPOs, the data protection advisors, lawyers and the other actors concerned (e.g. competent magistrates and DNA labs) in the data flow of DNA analysis in criminal matters.
+In addition, other DPOs,data protection advisors or lawyers are welcome to gain more insight into the processing of special categories of personal data (GDPR, Art.
 9).

 Learning objectives

-- The student understands the terminology/definitions of DNA testing in criminal matters.
+- The student understands the terminology/definitions of DNA analysis in criminal matters.

-- The student understands the flow of data on DNA testing in criminal matters.
+- The student understands the flow of data on DNA analysis in criminal matters.

-- The trainee will be able to distinguish the different actors involved and their role in the data flow on DNA testing in criminal matters.
+- The trainee will be able to distinguish the different actors involved and their role in the data flow on DNA analysis in criminal matters.

-- The student knows what data protection measures have been (legally) taken to ensure the protection of personal data in the context of DNA testing in criminal matters.
+- The student knows what data protection measures have been (legally) taken to ensure the protection of personal data in the context of DNA analysis in criminal matters.

-- The student can make the necessary data protection reflections in the context of processing special categories of personal data (GDPR, Article 9) and advise on this as a DPO or data protection advisor.
+- The student can make the necessary data protection reflections in the context of processing special categories of personal data (GDPR, Article 9) and advise on this as a DPO, data protection advisor or lawyer.

 Didactic approach